Sometimes a Great Notion (film): Critical reception

 Roger Ebert of the Chicago Sun-Times rated the film three out of four stars and described Newman as "a director of sympathy and a sort of lyrical restraint.
 He rarely pushes scenes to their obvious conclusions, he avoids melodrama, and by the end of Sometimes a Great Notion, we somehow come to know the Stamper family better than we expected to."

 Quentin Tarantino called it "a good somewhat compromised movie, that is justly famous for one of the greatest scenes in early seventies cinema...
 This isn’t an attempt to turn a great novel into a equally great film.
 It’s simply an effort to take the material in the novel and fashion a movie out of it.
 The problem lies in the fact that the actors do such a good job creating the family dynamic of these selfish hard heads, you wish the production attacked the material from the outset with more ambition."

-The film has a rating of 100% on Rotten Tomatoes.

 Awards and nominations

 Home media

-On the evening of November 8, 1972, Sometimes a Great Notion was the first film to be broadcast on Home Box Office.